dotnet/csharplang/proposals/low-level-struct-improvements.md

 ## Summary
-This proposal is an aggregation of several different proposals for `struct` performance improvements.
+This proposal is an aggregation of several different proposals for `struct` performance improvements: ref fields and attributes to override lifetime defaults.
 The goal being a design which takes into account the various proposals to create a single overarching feature set for `struct` improvements.

 ## Motivation
 Over the last few releases C# has added a number of low level performance